hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 The following geometric characteristics wrt the player could be used to map to different player performance and or other characteristics

-* color of the player
+* color and its shading of the player
-  (Color and its shading can be mapped to some characteristics)

-* colors of the 4 outerlines around the player (Currently all are mapped to the player stamina, by default. good stamina is green, in between is yellow and low is red)
+* colors of the 4 outerlines around the player, Currently
+  * the vertical lines are mapped to player stamina by default good stamina is green, in between is yellow and low is red
+  * top and bottom are left green for now, may be later they can be mapped to any cards issued, ...

-* color and arc length of the arc around the player (Currently mapped to player stamina, by default)
+* color and arc length of the arc around the player